ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 We sweep over possible PMOS widths.
 For each width, we create a new testbench instance and tell Substrate to simulate it.
+We use the `WaveformRef` API to look for 20-80% transitions, and capture their duration.
-We keep track of (and eventually return) the inverter instance that minimizes the absolute difference between the rise and fall times.
+Finally, we keep track of (and eventually return) the inverter instance that minimizes the absolute difference between the rise and fall times.

+You may also notice that the `run` function is generic over the simulator `S`, requiring only that the `InverterTb` implements `Testbench` and yields `Vout` as an output.
+This allows to support additional simulators simply by implementing `Testbench` for each simulator we would like to support.

 ## Running the script

 Let's now run the script we wrote.
-We must first create a Substrate context:
+We must first create a Substrate **context** that stores all information relevant to Substrate.
+This includes the tools you've set up, the current PDK, all blocks that have been generated, cached computations, and more.

-<CodeSnippet language="rust" title="src/tb.rs" snippet="sky130-commercial-ctx">{InverterTb}</CodeSnippet>
+<CodeSnippet language="rust" title="src/tb.rs" snippet="sky130-open-ctx">{InverterTb}</CodeSnippet>

 We can then write a Rust unit test to run our design script: